Review of the Copyright Act 1994

 It is important we ensure that our copyright regime is fit for purpose in the context of a rapidly changing technological environment which is impacting the way we create, distribute and consume content.
 Insights into this environment were highlighted in the Government’s Study of the role of copyright and designs in the creative sector, completed in December last year.

-The Ministry of Business, Innovation and Employment is preparing an issues paper, which is likely to be released for public consultation in the first half of 2018.
+The Ministry of Business, Innovation and Employment is preparing an issues paper, which is likely to be released for public consultation in mid 2018.

 Terms of Reference